 The aim of this site is to learn and improve knowledge of the Java programming language, version 5 and give an insight into the Java Standard Edition 5 Programmer Certified Professional Exam (IZO-583), which when passed gives the Oracle Certified Professional, Java SE 5 Programmer certification.
-The site is divided into three sections covering the Java5 programming language, the certification and a case study.
+The site is divided into two sections covering the Java5 programming language and the certification.

 This part of the site covers the Java language from the ground up, introducing different aspects of the language as we work through the sections detailed below:

 We start out by downloading a JDK and setting up our environment before beginning our journey into Java5.
 With the environment set up we introduce the code structure of a Java source file and look at syntax.
 After this we look at the primitive variables available in Java before discussing method scope.
 We then take an in-depth look at the symbols used for mathematical and logical manipulation that are recognized by the compiler and commonly known as operators.
 Every computer language has conditional branching and loop structures and Java is no exception.
 We finish off this section with a look at the conditional and loop statements available in Java5.